astroufsc/chimera/docs/site/index.rst

 more information, to report a bug or just follow Chimera's development closely.

-To start coding, look at our `Getting start <http://chimera.sf.net/getting-start>`_ document.
+To start coding, look at our `Getting Started with Chimera <http://chimera.sf.net/getting-started>`_ document.
-You can download it in `PDF <http://chimera.sf.net/getting-start/getting-start.pdf>`_ as well.
+You can download it in `PDF <http://chimera.sf.net/getting-started/getting-started.pdf>`_ as well.

 .. _supported_devices: